High School Selection

 Finding a “Best Fit” High School

-Each of our four Middle School Academy (MSA) sites, Curley K-8 School, Frederick Pilot Middle School, Mario Umana Academy, and McCormack Middle School, held successful High School Packet Nights in early November – an annual ritual and integral part of the support that Tenacity provides students and families.
+Two of our Ace Academy sites, Curley K-8 School and Frederick Pilot Middle School, hold High School Packet Nights in early November – an annual ritual and integral part of the support that Tenacity provides students and families.

-At Packet Night, 8th grade students and their families receive comprehensive, personalized packets of information, applications, and recommended high schools as well as support from both Tenacity MSA staff and members of Tenacity’s College Prep team to answer any and all questions about choosing, ranking, and enrolling in a high school.
+At Packet Night, 8th grade students and their families receive comprehensive, personalized packets of information, applications, and recommended high schools as well as support from both Tenacity Ace Academy staff and members of Tenacity’s College & Career Prep team to answer any and all questions about choosing, ranking, and enrolling in a high school.

 The goal of Packet Night is to help guide each student towards finding a “best fit” high school – someplace where she/he will thrive that supports their interests and identity development.